jessbudd/portfolio-site/src/site/posts/the-year-i-became-conference-speaker.md

 ## Except...

-I hate public speaking.
+I hated public speaking.
 Like, afraid to speak up in meetings or in front of more than 3 people at a time, hate.

 Not to mention, what would I even have to say that other people would be interested in?